rrha/StickmanEpicAdventure/README.md

 I spent six months working on it!
 This was my first game ever.
-The game is 60% completed need some fixes,have some bugs (a lot),documentations and refactoring,optimization,sound improvement ...etc
+The game is 60% completed need some fixes,have some bugs (a lot),need documentations and refactoring,optimization,sound improvement ...etc